 My recent teaching is primarily in analytics.
 I also have experience teaching project management, operations management, probability & statistics, and freshmen engineering.

-I am the director of the graduate programs in supply chain at Towson University.
+I am also the director of the graduate programs in supply chain at Towson University.
 We offer a MS degree in Supply Chain Management, a post-baccalaureate certificate in Supply Chain Management, and a post-baccalaureate certificate in Project, Program, and Portfolio Management.
 For high achieving business administration undergraduate students with a concentration in Project Management and Business Analysis, we offer the combined BS-MS degrees in Supply Chain Management.
-Please see my Media page for an article about the BS-MS program.
+Please see my Media page for an article about the BS-MS program and an article about DHS STEM certification for the MS program.

 EBTM 350: Business Analytics